giteec/IEEE-WCSP2024/README.md

 ## 1. Download dataset
-The TSV1K dataset can be downloaded from BiaduPan:https://pan.baidu.com/s/1StOSnsdqN6K99VbaUvPyew?.
+To obtain the dataset, please contact：minglangqiao@buaa.edu.cn or duanweichen@buaa.edu.cn The TSV1K dataset can be downloaded from BiaduPan:https://pan.baidu.com/s/1StOSnsdqN6K99VbaUvPyew.
 The file size is 164.3GB.

 The directory structure of the TSV1K dataset is as follows,
 ```